gravitational/teleport/docs/4.0/trustedclusters.md

 Try executing `tsh status` right after `tsh login` to see all these fields in the client certificate.

-When a user from "main" tries to connect to a node inside "east" cluster, her certificate is presented to the auth server of "east" and it performs the following checks:
+When a user from "main (root)" tries to connect to a node inside "east (leaf)" cluster, her certificate is presented to the auth server of "east (leaf)" and it performs the following checks:

 * Checks that the certificate signature matches one of the trusted clusters.